-To help ease the financial burden of post-secondary education, some colleges, universities and public or private organizations offer bursaries or financial assistance to students.
+Some colleges, universities and public or private organizations offer bursaries or financial assistance to students to try and help relieve the financial burden of students.
 In most cases, the individual seeking funding must complete a bursary application in which they provide information about themselves, their education and their financial need.
-An application letter is often a requisite accompaniment to this application.
+An bursary application letter is often also a requisite accompaniment to this application.
 Through the composition of a clear, concise and well-worded application letter, a candidate can increase his likelihood of receiving financial assistance for education.

 Stating Your Need